micro-nova/AmpliPi/docs/manual/DEVELOPING.md

    Running the script without any arguments will print the instructions.
    After this step is done SSH is enabled from a fresh Raspberry Pi OS at [amplipi.local].
 1. [amplipi.local] should now be hosted on your network.

+## Developing on a separate computer

+This allows remote development with the ability to test changes on your AmpliPi
+1. Checkout [this repo](https://github.com/micro-nova) on a linux based system.
+A git bash shell on windows works fine as well, we suggest Windows Subsystem for Linux (WSL).
+2. Make changes with your favorite editor, we suggest vscode
+3. Use `scripts/deploy` to deploy the latest software.
+   The pi must have access to the internet to successfully run this script.

+## Developing the webapp
+  To develop for the webapp, you will need to install nodejs and any dependencies for [ReactJS](https://react.dev/) To develop locally, you will need to run `bash ~/AmpliPi/scripts/run_debug_frontend` and `bash ~/AmpliPi/scripts/run_debug_webserver` in separate terminal sessions.
+To develop on an amplipi, you can change the IP within `/AmpliPi/scripts/run_debug_frontend` to that of an AmpliPi on your network and you will locally host a frontend that points to the amplipi for the backend